-If your MIDI keyboard has a joystick then that could be a perfect controller for the morphing x and y.
+If your MIDI keyboard has a joystick then that could be a perfect controller for the morphing X and Y.

-FATCH sets the option to fast-change between the 5 fast-access patches.
-The choice of sources is the same as that for MORFH-X. Since there are 5 quick-accesss patches the value from sources CC controller, CV, keyboard or velocity is mapped to 1 of the 5 patches.
-With KED each note up the keyboard cycles through the patches whilst the other options map linearly (so e.g. velocity <= 25 maps to patch 1, 26 <= velocity <= 51 maps to patch 2 ...).
+fast-access patches.
+The choice of sources is the same as that for MORPH-X. Since there are 5 quick-access patches the value from sources CC controller, CV, keyboard or velocity is mapped to 1 of the 5 patches.
+With KBD each note up the keyboard cycles through the patches whilst the other options map linearly (so e.g. velocity <= 25 maps to patch 1, 26 <= velocity <= 51 maps to patch 2 ...).

-If an LFO source is chosen the next patch is selected at

-each completion of a cycle of the LFO.
+If an LFO source is chosen the next patch is selected at each completion of a cycle of the LFO.
 If an EG source is chosen then the patch is selected based on the position in time in the EG cycle.